I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 “You can tell when you feel genuine compassion toward others and toward every living being.
-It is love that is spontaneous.
-It is the body of light that sees, hears, and understands, that has certainty that the glorious body will accompany our passage from life to death.”
+It is love that’s spontaneous.
+It‘s the body of light that sees, hears, and understands, that has certainty that the glorious body will accompany our passage from life to death.”

 “And the key is non-attachment?” said Aline.

 “Yes, your physical body must melt into the body of light to let it become alive.
 It is this aliveness that will free us from death and the fear of death and will give us joy.
 Joy is an element of bliss.”